KiCad Tutorial 4/5 – PCB Design and Routing

 Next launch free router, select the “open your design button” browse for the DSN file you just saved and launch it.

 Start the routing process by clicking on the auto-router button on the top bar.
 You may need to spread your components out the more or rotate some of them to reduce the number of rat nests crossing one another.
 Once the job is done, click on File and select Export Spectra Session File.
 This will export the routed file.

 You can then go back to PCBnew and import the routed board by going to File - > Import - > Spectra Session, and delete any trace you don’t like, reroute it, and proceed to finalize your board design.

 This, on the other hand, involves routing the board within the Kicad PCBnew window.

-With the edge of the board defined, one of the first steps to reduce the amount of work to be done, is to create GND plane which will route all pins connected to ground, all at once.
+With the edge of the board defined, one of the first steps to reduce the amount of work to be done is to create a GND plane that will route all pins connected to ground, all at once.

 With this done, move the cursor around the board, clicking at the edges till you get back to the point where you started from.
 The board should now look like the image below.

-All the nets labelled GND will now be connected to the ground plane.
-To continue the routing of the remaining ratnest, you can disable the top copper so you can see the components properly.
+All the nets labeled GND will now be connected to the ground plane.
+To continue the routing of the remaining rat nest, you can disable the top copper so you can see the components properly.
 Do this by unchecking the top copper box under the layer manager, beside the right toolbar or by clicking the “Do not Show Filled Areas” Icon on the left toolbar.